 - Be at least 18 years or older

 It probably feels like you just finished paying to get your CNA certification, so why pay even more to obtain your LPN license?
 Here's some good news: It is usually cheaper to obtain your LPN license through a bridge program than through a regular program, as fewer credit hours are typically required.
 In fact, you may be surprised by just how affordable it is.
-Around the country, these bridge programs cost anywhere from $750 to $2,500, with the average costing right around $2,000.
+Around the country, these bridge programs cost anywhere from around $750 to around more than $2,500.
 If you are eligible for financial aid, you may be able to spend even less.

 After being out in the real world working as a CNA, going back to school can be rough.
 Fortunately, however, it doesn't take long to complete CNA-to-LPN training.
 Normally, LPN training takes up to two years.
 Depending on how your previous education and work experience are applied, you may be able to finish your CNA-to-LPN bridge program in as little as nine months if you are able to do so on a full-time basis.
 If you can only attend part time, you should still be able to finish your training within 12 to 18 months.